christineymshen/christineymshen.github.io/_pages/about.md

 social: true
 ---

-I am currently a first year Master student in the [Department of Statistical Science](https://stat.duke.edu/) at Duke University.
+I am currently a second year Master student in the [Department of Statistical Science](https://stat.duke.edu/) at Duke University.

 My research interests are still developing.
 I enjoy studying statistical theory and I'm broadly interested in applications of statistics in social science.
 I find myself drawn to further studies of mathematics.
 I like coding, especially algorithmic optimization -- I'm obsessed with (even just temporarily) reducing entropy in my life in every possible way.
 Generally I'm curious to learn about different perspectives to look at the world.

-Currently I'm working on a research project in Bayesian inference on relational data.
+Currently I'm working on a research project in application of variational inference on Probit random effect model.